ADCI/drupal-phing/README.txt

            This simple command covers most everyday needs of a developer to push something to repo.
-           Sometimes push returns with error because someone pushed something to repo before you and also changed some files you were working on.
+           Sometimes push returns with error because someone pushed something to repo before you and someone else changed some files you were working on.
            This command takes care of this.
 First it commits your changes.
 Then it pulls changes from repo and then pushes you changes to repo.